Arroyo toad: Behavior

 The arroyo toad is nocturnal, spending most of the day underground with exception to mating season.
-During the mating season may be found during the day along the shallows of a pond.
+Recent research has shown that the arroyo toad is highly sensitive to changes in water quality, making it a vital species for environmental monitoring.
+The arroyo toad has a unique mating call that distinguishes it from other toads in its range, contributing to its identification and study.
+During the mating season, the Arroyo Toad may be found during the day along the shallows of a pond.
 It travels by quickly hopping, as opposed to walking or striding.
 When hunting for food the toad lunges towards the targets, usually ants, and extends its large sticky tongue to trap and consume them.

 During the dry season the arroyo toad goes into a state of hibernation called aestivation to prevent dehydration.
 This dormant state normally takes place within the soil or clay-like sand and is from August to January.

 Reproduction

 The breeding season of the arroyo toad revolves around the months of late winter and early spring after seasonal rains.
 The male toad will choose a spot near a river or water bank where he will make mating calls to attract a female toad.
 They mate in an amplexus position, and the female toad returns to the location to lay her eggs by the water.
 The eggs are laid in a two-row formation with an average of 4,700 eggs.
 The placement of the eggs by the water is very crucial due to the water flow: if some of the eggs are too far from hydration they will dry up and die; eggs can also drop into the depth of the water and be eaten by predators.
 The eggs that survive hatch in between four and six days.